 Trade blocs may benefit some countries but not others.
 That raises several problems.
 Here is a list of trade bloc weaknesses:

 - Shutting down the domestic industry.
 Increased competition creates winners and losers.
 If domestic industries are uncompetitive, they exit the market, increasing unemployment.
-The danger is even greater if many industries are uncompetitive, and they absorb a significant workforce.
+The danger is even greater if many industries are uncompetitive and absorb a significant workforce.

 - Increased economic dependence.
 Economic performance between member countries is interconnected.
 The economic crisis in one member spreads to other member countries.
 The impact is even broader due to the significant size of the trade bloc’s economy.
 Examples include the debt crises in Greece, Italy, and Spain, which required the European Central Bank to intervene to handle it.
 The intervention was to prevent the impact of the crisis from spreading to other member countries.

 - Loss of state sovereignty.
 The trade bloc makes decisions for all members.
-It may conflict with the domestic economic interests of some member states.
-Also, the decisions may favor member countries with a more significant size of the economy.
+These decisions may conflict with the domestic economic interests of some member states and favor member countries with a larger economy.

 - Bring up the trade diversion.
 The trade bloc distorts the benefits of world trade.
 The inefficient firms within the bloc can still survive and are protected from competition from more efficient firms outside the bloc.